ash47/CTF-WriteUps/TSG CTF 2020/Beginner Web/README.md

 ![Contents of SRC](https://raw.githubusercontent.com/ash47/CTF-WriteUps/master/TSG%20CTF%202020/Beginner%20Web/img/sc_01.png)

  - This is the contents of the source code.
  - We can see the `package.json` and `package-lock.json` files.
-These are used in web apps to give instructions on what depedencies there are (down to the exact versions) and how to run the app.
+These are used in web apps to give instructions on what dependencies there are (down to the exact versions) and how to run the app.
  - Let's take a look inside `package.json`:

 ```json